vazqueztomas/vazqueztomas/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; Software Developer / Machine Learning Ops at Pwc Argentina.
+- 🔭 &nbsp; Software Developer / Machine Learning Ops at PwC Argentina. / DevOps Engineer
 - 🤔 &nbsp; I love explore new technologies, and constantly train me.
 - 🎓 &nbsp; 2 years of System Information at Universidad de Luján
 - 💼 &nbsp; Worked as Machine Learning Ops on the last year delivering value on operational side.
-- ✍️ &nbsp; Software Engineer - DevOps Engineer

 You can check my works and experience on <a href = 'https://tomasvazquez.web.app'>my portfolio</a>